manimegalai2508/Booklog/README.md

 ## Technologies Used

 - **HTML**: Markup language for creating the structure of the web pages.
-- **CSS**: Styling the web pages with a focus on layout, colors, and fonts.
+- **CSS**: Styling the web pages focusing on layout, colors, and fonts.
 - **JavaScript**: Adding interactivity to the web pages.

 ## Contact

-For any questions or feedback, feel free to reach out via [email](mailto:iam.manimegalai25@gmail.com).
+For any questions or feedback, please reach out via [email](mailto:iam.manimegalai25@gmail.com).